thesephist/september/README.md

 One caveat is that, although modern JavaScript functions are tail-call-optimized by specification, only JavaScriptCore (Safari) implements it in practice.
 This means functions with tail calls need to be optimized when September compiles them.

-When calling a function that invokes tail calls (calls itself in a conditional branch by its original bound name within its body), September detects it and automatically unrolls it into a JavaScript `while` loop. _This behavior is planned, but not implemented yet._
+When calling a function that invokes tail calls (calls itself possibly in a conditional branch by its original bound name within its body), September detects it and automatically unrolls it into a trampoline construct with a JavaScript `while` loop.
+This means September eliminates self-tail calls.
+However, JS limitations mean September cannot tail-call-eliminate mutual recursion.

 ### Match expressions